MarekAG/asi215563/README.md

 ## Register

-You must register with real e-mail address.
+If you want to register, you must do it with real e-mail address.
 There will be confirmation link send.

 ## Heroku